Homework PracticeSign Up

 C.They are acellular particles only.

-D.They are eukaryotic and mostly unicellular.
+D.They are always prokaryotic and multicellular.